apacheignite/documentation/platforms-apis/rest-api.md

 }
 [/block]

 To enable HTTP connectivity, make sure that ignite-rest-http module is in classpath.
 With binary distribution this means copying `libs\optional\ignite-rest-http` to `libs\ignite-rest-http`.

+Explicit configuration is not required, connector starts up automatically and listens on port `8080`.

 [block:api-header]
 {